galaxyproject/galaxy-hub/src/support/chrom-identifiers/index.md

 1. [Custom Reference Genome help](/src/learn/custom-genomes/index.md)
 1. Be aware that if the genome is large, this option may result in a memory failure.
 Try *Method 2* or consider moving to a local or cloud Galaxy where you can control the resources

+## A Note on Built-in Reference Genomes

+The default variant for all genomes is "Full", defined as all primary chromosomes (or scaffolds/contigs) including mitochondrial plus associated unmapped, plasmid, and other segments.

+When only one version of a genome is available for a tool, it represents the default "Full" variant.

+Some genomes will have more than one variant available.

+ - The "Canonical Male" or sometimes simply "Canonical" variant contains the primary chromosomes for a genome.
+For example a human "Canonical" variant contains chr1-chr22, chrX, chrY, and chrM.
+ - The "Canonical Female" variant contains the primary chromosomes excluding chrY.